TorstenStueber/starlightProtocol/rigorous.md

   - `SettleWithHostTx: Transaction` (optional, only used during payment)
   - `TheirPaymentAmount: uint` (optional, only used in state `AwaitingPaymentMerge`)
   - `MyPaymentAmount: uint` (optional, only used in state `AwaitingPaymentMerge`)
-- in addition to that it maintains a **state** which can be either one of the value:
+- in addition to that it maintains a **state** which can be either one of the values:
   - `Start, SettingUp, ChannelProposed, AwaitingFunding, AwaitingCleanup, Open, PaymentProposed, PaymentAccepted, AwaitingPaymentMerge, AwaitingRatchet, AwaitingSettlementMintime, AwaitingSettlement, Closed, AwaitingClose`

-# Flows
+# Workflows
 ## Create a channel
 Both agents start in the `Start` state for a new channel.